Updated: Feb 2

-As Rachel’s story gradually develops, we increasingly detect an underlying intriguing mystery yet to be revealed.
-We are taken on an arc of understanding from depressed mother and wife, obsessed with society’s violent events, to a deeper understanding of her motives and her family’s responses.
+As Rachel’s story gradually develops, we increasingly detect an intriguing underlying mystery yet to be revealed.
+We are taken on an arc of understanding from a depressed mother and wife obsessed with society’s violent events to a deeper understanding of her motives and her family’s responses.

-(I was reminded in some places of Jenny Quintana's The Hiding Place as both women are searching for identity, albeit in very different circumstances.)
+(I was reminded in some places of Jenny Quintana's The Hiding Place as both women search for identity, albeit in very different circumstances.)

-As with all good thrillers, there are twists, delicious twists, and Can You See Her? is no exception.
+As with all good thrillers, there are twists and delicious twists, and Can You See Her? is no exception.
 Stay with it.
-It’s an intriguing and compelling read, and a delight to have the superficial stereotype of the invisible middle-aged woman challenged by creating the character of Rachel as visible and interesting and placing her at the heart of a gripping thriller.
+It’s an intriguing and compelling read and a delight to have the superficial stereotype of the invisible middle-aged woman challenged by creating the character of Rachel as visible and interesting and placing her at the heart of a gripping thriller.

 If you have enjoyed reading this good book recommendation, please comment and share, and why not subscribe below and get regular good book recommendations sent to your inbox?

 Bookshop.org is an online bookshop with a mission to support local, independent bookshops financially.
 As a Bookshop.org affiliate, I earn a small commission at no extra charge to you from qualifying purchases.

 Thank you for your continued support.

 If you have enjoyed reading this recommendation, please like, comment, or share, and why not subscribe below and get regular good book recommendations sent monthly to your inbox?